Convergence Analysis of a Relative-type Inexact Preconditioned Proximal ALM for Convex Nonlinear Programming: A relative-type inexact preconditioned proximal ALM

-With the above preparations, we are ready to present our ripALM for solving problem \eqref{gen-mainprob} in Algorithm \ref{algo:ripALM-gen}.
-We then highlight several potential advantages of ripALM from both theoretical and numerical perspectives as follows.
+With the above preparations, we are now ready to present rip$^2$ALM for solving problem \eqref{gen-mainprob} in Algorithm \ref{algo:rip2ALM}.
+We next highlight several potential advantages of rip$^2$ALM from both theoretical and numerical perspectives in the following paragraphs.

-First, unlike the classic ALM, whose subproblem objective is typically only convex (and hence requires restrictive conditions to ensure strong convexity), the inclusion of the proximal term $\frac{\tau_k}{2\sigma_k}\| \bm{x}-\bm{x}^k\|^2$ renders the objective function in \eqref{gen-ripALM-subpro} strongly convex.
-This guarantees the uniqueness of each subproblem solution.
+First, unlike the classical ALM, whose subproblem objective is typically only convex (and hence requires restrictive conditions to ensure strong convexity), the inclusion of the preconditioned proximal term $\frac{\tau_k}{2\sigma_k}\| \bm{x}-\bm{x}^k\|^2_{S}$ renders the objective function in \eqref{rip2ALM-subpro} strongly convex.
+This guarantees the uniqueness of each subproblem's solution.
 Moreover, the strong convexity facilitates the direct application of efficient algorithms, such as (accelerated) proximal gradient methods \cite{beck2009fast,nesterov1983method} and semismooth Newton methods \cite{qi1993nonsmooth}, to solve the subproblems with both strong theoretical guarantees and robust practical performance, without imposing additional assumptions that are often unverifiable in practice.

-Second, another advantage of ripALM lies in its convergence guarantees (see the next section), which are achieved \textit{without} introducing any additional correction step.
+Second, another advantage of rip$^2$ALM lies in its convergence guarantees (see the next section), which are achieved \textit{without} introducing any additional correction step.
 This contrasts with the relative-type inexact variant of ALM developed in \cite{ylct2024corrected}, where an extra correction step was incorporated to establish a link between the resulting algorithm and a relative-type inexact proximal point algorithm applied to the primal-dual solution mapping.
-Although such a design ensures theoretical convergence, our previous numerical results in \cite{zlyt2024ripalm} suggest that the correction step not only incurs additional computational overhead, but may also degrade the practical performance of the proximal ALM (pALM) and, in some cases, even induce numerical instability.
-By carefully designing the relative-type error criterion \eqref{gen-ripALM-stopcrit} to operate directly within the vanilla pALM framework, the proposed ripALM in Algorithm \ref{algo:ripALM-gen} avoids the need for such a correction step, resulting in a simpler algorithmic framework that exhibits enhanced robustness and improved efficiency in practice.
+Although such a design ensures theoretical convergence, numerical results in our earlier work \cite{zlyt2024ripalm} show that this correction step not only incurs additional computational overhead, but may also degrade the practical performance of the proximal ALM (pALM) and, in some cases, even induce numerical instability.
+By carefully designing the relative-type error criterion \eqref{rip2ALM-stopcrit} to operate directly within the vanilla preconditioned pALM framework, the proposed rip$^2$ALM in Algorithm \ref{algo:rip2ALM} avoids the need for such a correction step, resulting in a simpler algorithmic framework that exhibits enhanced robustness and improved efficiency in practice.